Use of Chrome or Firefox is recommended.

 The Unity Foundation Power for Good Fund was established to be responsive to local needs.
 This fund is permanent and only the earnings are spent each year.
 As a result, these grants will be available to sustain our local efforts for generations to come.
-In 2020, Unity awarded nearly $150,000 to worthwhile projects and programs in the arts, the environment, health and human services, education, and community development through the Community Fund Grant process.
+In 2021, Unity awarded nearly $200,000 to worthwhile projects and programs in the arts, the environment, health and human services, education, and community development through this process.

 Grants are available on a competitive basis to qualified nonprofit organizations and teachers serving La Porte County.
 We welcome and encourage contact from organizations and individuals that are considering applying for a grant and are happy to clarify and respond to questions concerning policies, guidelines, or application procedures.

 When grant applications become available online, Unity will notify the public via traditional media, our website, and social media outlets.
 As a general rule, Unity does not offer grants outside of those listed on our website.

 Questions about grants should be directed to email@example.com or (219) 879-0327.
 Applicants are required to apply online.
 Paper applications and submissions are not accepted.

 What types of projects are funded?

 As Unity Foundation embraces the future of serving La Porte County, the Grant Making Committee encourages submission of innovative projects.
 Many good repetitive projects have been supported over the years, but the preference is to seek out new concepts that will further enhance the quality of life and strengthen our county.
 Further considerations include:

 Issues not adequately being serviced by existing community resources